wlaur/encomp/docs/usage.rst

 Custom base dimensionalities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the seven SI dimensionalities (and common combinations of these) are defined, along with some commonly used media (water, air, fuel).
+By default, the seven SI dimensionalities (and common combinations of these) are defined, along with some commonly used media (*water*, *air*, *fuel*).
-Additionally, the *normal* dimensionality is defined (used to represent normal volume).
+Additionally, the *normal* dimensionality (used to represent normal volume) and *currency* are defined.

 The function :py:func:`encomp.units.define_dimensionality` can be used to define a new base dimensionality.
-In case the dimensionality already exists, ``DimensionalityRedefinitionError`` is raised.
+In case the dimensionality already exists, :py:class:`encomp.units.DimensionalityRedefinitionError` is raised.
 The new dimensionality will have a single unit with the same name as the dimensionality.

 .. code-block:: python